shahriarbd10/exam_routine_diu/README.md

 ---

-⭐ **If you like this project, don’t forget to star it on [GitHub](https://github.com/shahriarbd10/academic_result_portal)!**
+⭐ **If you liked this project, give it a star on [GitHub](https://github.com/shahriarbd10/exam_routine_webapp)!**
-Your support motivates more student-focused open projects like this.
+It encourages more open, student-focused mini-projects like this.

 ---